droberson/rtfm/interaction.md

 - Sometimes, applications have default database credentials or can be discovered.
 Poke around.
 - If you manage to access the database, try to find login/user tables.
 - May be able to use xp_cmdshell stored procedure to execute shell commands as the database user.

+## NFS
+- showmount -e IP_ADDRESS_HERE
+- If the export is available to you, mount -t nfs IP_ADDRESS_HERE:/export /mnt

 ## Cisco Smart Install
 - https://github.com/Sab0tag3d/SIET